bharatk100/interview_task/readme.md

 Clone Repository:

-- $ ``git clone git clone ``
+- $ ``git clone git clone `git@github.com:bharatk100/interview_task.git`

 Setup Environment Variables:

-- Copy .env file from project and paste it in root folder of repository.
+- Copy the .env file from the project and paste it into the root folder of the repository.

-Database Dump

- - Import the lastest .sql dump present in project

 #### Python
 Create a virtual environment: